-Losses from cybersecurity breaches have risen to $3.92 million, according to a new report from IBM and the Ponemon Institute.
+Losses from cybersecurity breaches are almost doubling each year and predicted by Cybersecurity Ventures to be $6 trillion by 2021.
 As the world accelerates leveraging from ever-evolving technology, this statistic is alarming and reflects a continuously losing war, where organizations spend more each year on securing their network and data.
 This becomes the rationale to identify a new approach to augment the current “defense in depth” that operates inside the network, mainly based on “indicators of compromise.”
 This is also complemented by smart (AI) anomaly detection or deception traps, also inside the network.

 By analyzing the current approach, a major aspect is focused on “indicators of compromise” whereby the very word “compromise” indicates detecting an attack at the stage when the attacker has already reached or penetrated your defenses.
 An attack is a chain of events starting from the attacker identifying the target based on some recon, planning, and construction of his attack; detecting the attacker in any of those early stages would constitute the focus on “indicators of exposure” and “indicators of warning” as opposed to ‘compromise.’
 This very aspect does not seem to have due focus and efforts, reflected by the simple fact that almost all entities in the world do not catalog their digital footprint as visible to an attacker, or what he will see in his recon about the organization when he scouts the internet.
 This lack of visibility about your own genuine spread on the internet also means that you are not aware of the attacker impersonating you or attack attributes that may have any form of association with your entity.